coatue-oss/react2angular/README.md

 ></my-component>
 ```

+Note: All React props are converted to AngularJS one-way bindings.
+If you are passing functions into your React component, they need to be passed as a function ref, rather than as an invokable expression.
+Keeping an existing AngularJS-style expression will result in infinite loops as the function re-evaluates on each digest loop.

 ## Dependency Injection

 It's easy to pass services/constants/etc. to your React component: just pass them in as the 3rd argument, and they will be available in your component's Props.
 For example: